shreeshga/shreesh.in/content/2012-12-08-Wedding-Site.rst

 Turns out; I am getting married.
 So, I wanted to create a web site instead of mailing everyone with a Megabytes of scanned invitation [I know, not very Indian of me].

-Being a  programmer, using e-wedding or such other hosting sites is wholly *unacceptable*.
+Being a  programmer, using e-wedding or such other hosting site is wholly *unacceptable*.

 I had worked with Python Flask before, so I quickly put together a static site